stathismag/Website/content/greek/home/featured-podcasts.md

 +++
 # A Featured Podcasts section created with the Featured Content widget.
-# This section displays podcasts from `content/podcast/` which have
-# `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

 title = "Featured Podcasts"
-subtitle = "Created with LLM Notebook"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "podcast"

-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
   count = 0

   # Page order.
 Descending (desc) or ascending (asc) date.